 Ketamine is in use as a new and fast way to treat depression, so naturally, we wanted to get more information on its effects and success.
 I write most of the articles on the blog from my perspective and experience; however, I have never used ketamine.
 I wanted to interview two people who have experience with ketamine to get a more accurate account.
 Next week we will feature an article from an interview with a ketamine user and addict.
 This week we wanted to focus on a person who does not struggle with addiction and his experience with ketamine administered medicinally in a hospital setting, to gain both perspectives.

 Ketamine is a medication that is used to induce loss of consciousness or anesthesia.
-It can produce relaxation and relieve pain in humans and animals.
+Symptoms of Ketamine use can produce relaxation and relieve pain in humans and animals.
 It is a class III scheduled drug and is approved for use in hospitals and other medical settings.

 “I was in the hospital because I have recurrent viral meningitis.
 The way that (the doctors) confirmed the diagnosis was by doing a spinal tap.
 They had me sit on the edge of the bed, or the stretcher…whatever you call it – whatever they have in the emergency room, and lean forward.
 They wanted me to lean forward because that opened up the discs in my back because that was where they were going to put the needle.
 They had the iv hooked up, and they said, “we’re going to sedate you with this medication (ketamine) quickly.”